snarkymcsnarkpants/dad_joke_repo/the collection.md

 One Liners

+- Knowledge is knowing a tomato is a fruit...
+Wisdom is knowing not to put it into a fruit salad...
 - The main difference between pine nuts and deer nuts...
 Pine nuts are kinda expensive, but you can find deer nuts under a buck.
 - A will serves as a dead giveaway.
 - A plateau represents the highest form of flattery.